 Utility’s green energy plan fuels debate in Kansas, Missouri

 TOPEKA, Kan.
-(WIBW) - Kansas’ largest electric company expects to make its first big investments in solar energy over the next three years and promises zero net carbon emissions in 2045.
+(AP) — Kansas’ largest electric company expects to make its first big investments in solar energy over the next three years and promises zero net carbon emissions in 2045.

 Environmentalists don’t think Evergy is moving quickly enough.
 Conversely, other critics worry that its plans could make electricity more costly and less reliable.